toradex/tcb-env-setup/README.md

                          Whatever <version tag> is provided will then be pulled from online.
                          This flag is mutually exclusive with the `-a` flag.

+- `-d`                   (d)isable volumes."
+                         With this flag enabled the script will setup torizoncore-builder without Docker volumes.
+                         Meaning some torizoncore-builder commands will require additional directories to be passed as arguments.
+                         By default with this flag excluded torizoncore-builder is setup with Docker volumes.

 - `-h`                   (h)elp
                          Prints usage information.